abrahammathews2000/mega/lightcurve_simulation/data_npy/readme.md

 3. To convert multiple light curves (for general shapes) saved as csv into a single npy file Use the code: lightcurve_simulation/data_npy/cnvt_general_lcFlux_to_npy.py

-4. To convert shapes with folder named with number (for general shapes) in a folder into npy Use the code: lightcurve_simulation/data_npy/cnvt_general_shape_to_npy.py
+4. To convert shapes (for general shapes) in a folder into npy Use the code: lightcurve_simulation/data_npy/cnvt_general_shape_to_npy.py